Showing posts with label art. Show all posts

 It wasn’t until about ten years ago when P.P. started to think about photography or - more precisely - about being a photographer himself as about something worth fighting for.

-Of course the world of the cameras and pictures was always a part of his – as his father was a well established photographer in nearby Keighley.
+Of course the world of the cameras and pictures was always a part of his – as his father was a well established photographer with his own studio in nearby Keighley.

 P.P.’s photographic career started on the other side of the camera – he shows me several big boxes– full of pictures of him and his younger brother.
 They are stored in his home in Ilkley downstairs, while the old cameras - souvenirs of his childhood are exposed on the shelves in the lounge.
 The collection include his first camera – received at fourteen.